xwmx/nb/README.md

 and divider lines.

 `nb` includes several built-in color themes and also supports user-defined themes.
-The current color theme can be set with:
+The current color theme can be set using the `nb settings` prompt:

     nb settings color_theme